Funding Details

 - OCR (optical character recognition) data capture

-What can you not spending funding on
+What can you not spend funding on

 - Projects that do not involve at least some element of image capture